Singular holomorphic foliations by curves. III: Zero Lelong numbers: Geometry of singular flow boxes

 Assertion (2) can be proved in the same way as in the previous subcase.

-The proof of the lemma is complete modulo Proposition \ref{P:gamma}. \end{proof} \begin{remark}\rm Lemma \ref{L:Poisson-representation} in dimension $n=2$ has previously been obtained by Forn{\ae}ss--Sibony in \cite[Proposition 1]{FornaessSibony10}.
+The proof of the lemma is complete modulo Proposition \ref{P:gamma}. \end{proof} \begin{remark}\rm Lemma \ref{L:Poisson-representation} in dimension $n=2$ has previously been obtained by Forn{\ae}ss--Sibony in \cite[Proposition 1]{FornaessSibony10} (see also \cite[Lemma 4.2]{DinhSibony18} for another proof).
 In their analysis, these authors make a full use of the fact that $\Pi_x$ is independent of $x\in\X$ modulo a translation.
 However, this perculiar fact in dimension $2$ does not hold in higher dimensions. \end{remark} For $0<r<1,$ let

 Consider also the function